 What is generalized anxiety disorder (GAD)?

-GAD is a common anxiety disorder that about 2.7% U.S. adults experience each year.
-People with GAD worry excessively about everyday matters—finances, work, health, or family—even when there’s little reason to do so.
+GAD is a common anxiety disorder affecting about 2.7% of U.S. adults each year.
+It’s marked by persistent, excessive worry about everyday matters—such as finances, work, health, or family—even when there’s little reason to be concerned.

 Common symptoms include: